1st year u/g students, 2nd year u/g students, 3rd year u/g students

 Design: ANKURI’s Design Program has multiple operating facets, however the program centers around the knitwear project Purehands™ by ANKURI.
 ANKURI from its very beginning engaged in working to provide sustainable livelihoods to women in local villages.
 Purehands™ by ANKURI is a brand that sells knitwear crafted in the homes of local women, who then gain a source of income and independence.
 IIP interns in design work on projects with Purehands™ such as developing new knitwear designs and marketing ANKURI's products.
 However, IIP interns may also work in media for ANKURI by developing short films, photo campaigns, and graphic design for the organization’s online and visual presence.
 ANKURI is always seeking help in regard to both aspects of design.

-Qualifications: IIP candidates with interests in teaching, art, communications (including social media), design (including fashion design), community development, theater and/or film are encouraged to apply.
-Skills in creating/enhancing webpages, and utilizing art skills to make teaching aids, signs, etc. would be an asset.
+Qualifications: IIP candidates with interests in teaching, communications (social and digital media), design (including fashion and graphic design), agriculture, farming, community development, livelihood and social entrepreneurship, theater and/or documentary film-making are encouraged to apply.